 (3) The subscriber must also mark in the appropriate boxes on the playslip whether the method of entry is a “system” entry, being either a system 5-7 or a system 9-16, depending on the number of selected numbers in each completed SET.

-(4) In addition to allowing an entry for a particular week of draws, the Commission may allow a Set for Life entry to be for up to 10 consecutive weeks, where offered, and the subscriber must specify which of the allowed options they wish to exercise.
+(4) In addition to allowing an entry for a particular week of draws, the Commission may allow a Set for Life entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

 (5) If a subscriber selects, in each completed SET on the playslip —

-(a) 8 selected numbers for 7 consecutive draws, the resulting receipted ticket constitutes one entry (made up of 2 SETs to 18 SETs) in Set for Life; or
+(a) 8 selected numbers for 7 consecutive draws, the resulting receipted ticket constitutes one entry (made up of no fewer than 2 SETs to 18 SETs) in Set for Life; or

-(b) between 5 and 16 selected numbers (but not 8 numbers) for 7 consecutive draws, the resulting receipted ticket constitutes one entry in Set for Life for each completed SET on the playslip.
+(b) between 5 and 16 selected numbers (but not 8 numbers) for 7 consecutive draws, the resulting receipted ticket constitutes one entry in Set for Life for each completed SET on the playslip (i.e. a system entry).

+(6) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 7 Division 1.

+[Rule 111 amended in Gazette 4 Oct 2017 p.
+5136-7.]

 112. Oral request for entry

 (1) To enter Set for Life without a playslip or a promotional coupon, and without requesting a ticket repeat or favourite numbers option, a subscriber must make an oral request to an agent stating —